moedeera/moedeera/README.md

 - 👋 Hi, I’m @moedeera
 - 👀 I’m interested in becoming a full stack web developer
-- 🌱 I’m currently learning html and CSS.
+- 🌱 I’m well versed in HTML, CSS and Javascript.
+Im now trying to learn backend languages.
 - 💞️ I’m looking to collaborate on web design projects
 - 📫 How to reach me : just message me!